moderngl/moderngl-window/README.md

 * Resource finder system supporting multiple resource directories
 * A highly pluggable library supporting custom loaders, resource finders and windows.
+* Type hints everywhere making code completion and linting a breeze

 We are not trying to force the user into using every aspect of this library.
 If you have an exiting project and just need texture loading